RonanMitchell/Instrumental-Variable/README.md

 The purpose of this README is to guide someone through a very basic Instrumental Variable statistical estimation methodology.
-In this case, it is applied to a development economics question, in the form of estimating a counfound-free measure of the relationship between the status of a student as urban or rural, and their performance in school.
+In this case, it is applied to a development economics question, in the form of estimating a confound-free measure of the relationship between the status of a student as urban or rural, and their performance in school.

 # Required Packs